Rufino Tamayo: Influences

 Tamayo was influenced by many artists.
 María Izquierdo, a fellow Mexican artist with whom he lived with for a time, taught Tamayo precision in his color choices.
 He selected colors true to his Mexican environment.
 He argued, "Mexicans are not a gay race but a tragic one ..."

 Other influences came from Tamayo's cultural heritage.
 One can say that Tamayo was one of the few artists of his era who enjoyed Mexico's ethnic differences.
 He enjoyed the fusion of Spanish-Mexican-Indian blood and that is shown in some of his art pieces.
 In Lion and Horse (1942), Tamayo used pre-Columbian ceramics.
 Tamayo was proud of his Mexican culture because his culture nourished him and, by traveling to other countries, his love for Mexico became greater.

-Tamayo's acute awareness of the disregard shown Mexican artists influenced him profoundly.
+Tamayo's acute awareness of the disregard shown towards Mexican artists influenced him profoundly.
 For example, according to Jose Carlos Ramirez, "Tamayo's work did not have much value".
 Many people doubted that Mexican artists could actually create art.
 Under the Díaz regime, artists of Mexican origin were ignored by society; it was commonly held that they lacked the skills to surpass artists of European descent.